Carbon Monoxide Safety: How to Protect Your Home, Identify Issues, and Respond to Emergencies

 - Occupational Safety and Health Administration (OSHA), Carbon Monoxide Fact Sheet

 When the time comes to buy new carbon monoxide detectors, consider replacing old standard detectors with smart or digital devices, which provide more information about the conditions inside your house.
-If you have questions about the effects of carbon monoxide poisoning, talk to your doctor.
+If you have questions about the effects of carbon monoxide poisoning, talk to your doctor or learn more about CO levels here.
 If you're worried about the condition of your appliances, talk to your appliance repair person or contractor.
 Following these tips could save your life and the life of the people you love.